StarRocks/starrocks/docs/introduction/what_is_starrocks.md

 - One system can power various analytical scenarios, reducing system complexity and lowering TCO.

 - StarRocks unifies data lakes and data warehouses.
 Data in a lakehouse can be managed all in StarRocks.
 Latency-sensitive queries that require high concurrency can run on StarRocks.
-Data in data lakes can be accessed by using connectors and external tables provided by StarRocks.
+Data in data lakes can be accessed by using external catalogs or external tables provided by StarRocks.